ashtontheanalyst/hello_world/README.md

-# hello_world
+# About Me
-This is a regular line of words, aka my name is Ashton.
-I go to **Texas A&M** and I study *Economics*.
+I'm a Junior at **Texas A&M** Studying *Economics* with a minor in *Cybersecurity*.
+I'm a member of the Corps of Cadets, TAMU Cyber Club, Army ROTC, and CLDP.

 I have some different skills:
-1. Excel
+1. Python
 2. SQL
-3. Python
+3. Machine Learning
-4. Tableau
+4. Linux and Bash (Kali Linux VM)
+5. Cybersecurity Fundementals
+6. Common Vulnerabilities and Exploits
+7. Basic Pentesting (OverTheWire and TryHackMe)